-there may be changes to standard of care that impact the design and conduct of our trial, may result in studies no longer being clinically significant, may require that we change our studies once they have already commenced, or may result in other products being preferred over our product candidates, if they are approved; to the extent that we are developing drug candidates for use in combination with other products, clinical trials may be more complex, resulting data may be more difficult to interpret, we may not be able to demonstrate that clinical trial results are attributable to our drug candidate, or developments with respect to the other product or standard of care may impact our ability to obtain product approval for our drug candidate or to successfully market our drug candidate; the FDA or comparable foreign regulatory authorities may not accept data from studies with clinical trial sites in foreign countries; the FDA may require that we conduct additional pre-clinical or clinical studies, change our manufacturing process, or gather additional manufacturing information above what we currently have planned for; the FDA's interpretation and our interpretation of data from pre-clinical studies and clinical trials may differ significantly; the FDA may not agree with our intended indications, the design of our clinical or pre-clinical studies, or there may be a flaw in the design that does not become apparent until the studies are well advanced; we may not be able to establish agreements with contractors or collaborators, including clinical trial sites and CROs, or they or we may fail to comply with applicable FDA, protocol, and other regulatory requirements, including those identified in other risk factors; the FDA may not approve the manufacturing processes or facilities; the FDA may change its approval policies or adopt new laws, guidance, or regulations and our development program may not meet newly imposed requirements.
-By example, FDA has issued guidance on the development of drug products for the treatment cancer, including a draft guidance specifically concerning AML and hematological malignancies; the cost of clinical trials of our product candidates may be greater than we anticipate or we may have insufficient funds for a clinical trial or to pay the substantial user fees required by the FDA upon the filing of a marketing application; or the FDA may not accept an NDA or other submission due to, among other reasons, the content or formatting of the submission. pre-clinical and clinical data, other information and procedures relating to a drug candidate may not be sufficient to support approval by the other U.S. or foreign regulatory authority, or regulatory interpretation of these data and procedures may be unfavorable.
-Our efforts to take
+- P13K inhibitors, the FDA described the potential need for more extensive dose optimization studies for both investigational products and approved products with which the investigational products will be used; - there may be changes to standard of care that impact the design and conduct of our trial, may result in studies no longer being clinically significant, may require that we change our studies once they have already commenced, or may result in other products being preferred over our product candidates, if they are approved; - to the extent that we are developing drug candidates for use in combination with other products, clinical trials may be more complex, resulting data may be more difficult to interpret, we may not be able to demonstrate that clinical trial results are attributable to our drug candidate, or developments with respect to the other product or standard of care may impact our ability to obtain product approval for our drug candidate or to successfully market our drug candidate; - even if our product candidates perform satisfactorily in clinical studies, regulatory authorities may still have remaining questions or concerns based on outcomes observed with respect to other products and product candidates in the same pharmacologic class; - the FDA or comparable foreign regulatory authorities may not accept data from studies with clinical trial sites in foreign countries; - the FDA may require that we conduct additional pre-clinical or clinical studies, change our manufacturing process, or gather additional manufacturing information above what we currently have planned for; - the FDA's interpretation and our interpretation of data from pre-clinical studies and clinical trials may differ significantly; - the FDA may not agree with our intended indications, the design of our clinical or pre-clinical studies, or there may be a flaw in the design that does not become apparent until the studies are well advanced: - we may not be able to establish agreements with contractors or collaborators, including clinical trial sites and CROs, or they or we may fail to comply with applicable FDA, protocol, and other regulatory requirements, including those identified in other risk factors; - the FDA may not approve the manufacturing processes or facilities; - the FDA may change its approval policies or adopt new laws, guidance, or regulations and our development program may not meet newly imposed requirements.
+For example, the FDA has issued guidance on the development of drug products for the treatment cancer, including specifically concerning AML and hematological malignancies; - the cost of clinical trials of our product candidates may be greater than we anticipate or we may have insufficient funds for a clinical trial or to pay the substantial user fees required by the FDA upon the filing of a marketing application; or - the FDA may not accept an NDA or other submission due to, among other reasons, the content or formatting of the submission.